isomerpages/moe-yuyingsec/_useful-links/For Parents/Full Subject Based Banding.md

 Full Subject-Based Banding
 ==========================

-**Full Subject-based Banding (Full SBB)**
+<b>Full Subject-based Banding (Full SBB)</b>

-Yuying Secondary School is one of the 28 secondary schools selected by the Ministry of Education to start piloting aspects of Full Subject-Based Banding (Full SBB) from 2020 onwards.
+Yuying Secondary School is one of the 28 pilot secondary schools selected by the Ministry of Education to start piloting aspects of Full Subject-Based Banding (Full SBB) from 2020 onwards.

-**Purpose of Full SBB**
+<b>Purpose of Full SBB</b>